MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 * The code required to wire up telemetry in your bot and connect to Application Insights.
 * How to enable telemetry in your bot's [Dialogs](bot-builder-concept-dialog.md).
-* How to enable telemetry to capture usage data from other services, like [LUIS](bot-builder-howto-v4-luis.md) and [QnA Maker](bot-builder-howto-qna.md).
+* How to enable telemetry to capture usage data from other services, like Azure Cognitive Services.
 * How to visualize your telemetry data in Application Insights.

 > [!IMPORTANT]